xsanda/typed-scss-modules/README.md

 **This fork is for React Native, and so it marks the types as style props rather than strings.**

+The original package was made by was [Spencer Miskoviak](https://github.com/skovy/typed-scss-modules).

 For example, given the following SCSS:

 ```scss